HenokBerhanu/DREAM_1.3/Kubernetes-deplyment/README.md

 ## 📅 Recommendations

-- Allocate at least **2 CPUs and 4GB RAM per VM** for smooth deployment.
+- Allocate at least **6 CPUs and 8GB RAM per worker VM and 4 CPUs and 4GB RAM for master node** for smooth deployment.
 - Use **Ubuntu-jammy base image** (default in this repo).
 - Ensure host system has virtualization extensions enabled (e.g., VT-x/AMD-V).